THE KLEZMER BLINDFOLD TEST

 10. “Rumenye” Homesick Songs.
 Golem

-This is meaty.
-I’m guessing the band weighs 1423 pounds, total.
-I’m close.
+It’s Ezekiel’s Wheels.
+This is so meaty.
 What’s for lunch?
-Give it a 4.7.
+Give it a 6.

 Annette Ezekiel, vocals, accordion; Aaron Diskin, vocals; Alicia Jo Rabins, violin; Curtis Hasselbring, trombone; Taylor Bergren-Chrisman, bass; Laura Cromwell, drums.